svpino/jagent/README.md

     <html class="webkit chrome chrome_22 mac mac_10 mac_10_8 orientation_landscape">

 As you can see, the above tag belongs to a page loaded in Chrome version 22 on a Mac OS X 10.8 (Mountain Lion), and the orientation of the browser is landscape (meaning the browser is wider than it's tall).
-Below we'll talk later a bit more about [orientation](#orientation).
+We'll talk later a bit more about [orientation](#orientation).

 ### Main tags
 Here is the list with all the main tags created by *jAgent*.
 This list contains the _base_ tags only.
 You'll see later how some these main tags will be combined with versions to create a new set of useful features.